Mailu/Mailu/docs/contributors/environment.rst

   docker buildx bake -f tests/build.hcl admin webdav

-If you have to push the images to Docker Hub for testing in Docker Swarm or a remote host, you have to define ``DOCKER_ORG`` (usually your Docker user-name) and login to the hub.
+If you have to push the images to Docker Hub for testing, you have to define ``DOCKER_ORG`` (usually your Docker user-name) and login to the hub.

 .. code-block:: bash